jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

     :width: 500 px
     :align: center

-    Notwithstanding the "no free lunch" theorem, this figure depicts the High-level idea of evolutionary computation algorithms' performance on arbitrary problems.
+    High-level idea of evolutionary computation algorithms' performance on arbitrary problems.
 Although they perform well in general, a well designed algorithm for a particular problem will typically perform much better.

 * The point is, if an effective and tractable algorithm for a problem exists, use it